CoSoDocs/Guide/docs/source/index.rst

 |
 .. attention:: Not finding answers in this guide?
 Need help?
-Write a post and include the #help hashtag for support from the community.
+Write a post and include the **#help** hashtag for support from the community.
 Have something to add?
-Tag any post with #UserGuideUpdates to submit ideas.
+Tag any post with **#UserGuideUpdate** to submit ideas.

 |